julianstewart/address_book/README.md

     }
 }_
 * _Once setup is complete, start your PHP server at the root level of the address_book directory and visit https://localhost:8000/ to run this application._

-## Technologies Used

-_{Tell me about the languages you used to create this app.
-Assume that I know you probably used HTML and CSS.
-If you did something really cool using only HTML, point that out.}_

 ### Legal